Roberto Ferrari (cardiologist): Career

 Ferrari has contributed scientific findings targeted at characterizing the molecular mechanisms of the ischemic and failing myocardium, dedicating himself to improving the clinical treatment of myocardial ischemia and heart failure, while placing a particular emphasis on interdisciplinary and collaborative studies throughout his career.

-Currently Ferrari holds the position of Emeritus Professor at the University of Ferrara.
-His academic career path development follows his initial appointment to the position of Associate Professor in Cardiology at the University of Brescia in 1987 and then at the University of Ferrara in 1998.
+Ferrari holds the position of Emeritus Professor at the University of Ferrara.
+His academic career path development follows his initial appointment to the position of associate professor in Cardiology at the University of Brescia in 1987 and then at the University of Ferrara in 1998.
 In 2000, Professor Ferrari was appointed to the position of Full Professor in Cardiology as well as the Director of the Cardiovascular Centre of the University of Ferrara and Director of Cardiology at the St. Anna University Hospital of Ferrara.
 In addition to his current position as Emeritus Professor, Ferrari is presently the Scientific Director of Medical Trial Analysis, an academic Clinical Research Organization (CRO).

 He founded the European Heart for Children (EHC), established during his presidency of the European Society of Cardiology (ESC).
 As a non-profit organization, the EHC aims to cure children born with congenital heart diseases in underdeveloped countries.
 Since its formation, the EHC has effectively conducted nearly 30 missions, examined, diagnosed, and treated over 2200 children, with 349 being successfully operated on, and trained numerous cardiologists and cardiac surgeons around the world.
 Moreover, the EHC has built a pediatric cardiovascular surgeon training center in Nigeria and successfully constructed a Pediatric Unit in Syria, with the third facility in Morocco currently in progress.